george-hawkins/japanese/skritter.md

 It walks you thru some basic Skritter usage and then dumps you on a main page that initially looks rather visually confusing.

-But actually most of the things that I initially thought were setup elements or elements of the UI were essentially just news feed items.
+But actually most of the things that I initially thought were setup elements or elements of the UI were essentially just newsfeed items, you can click them and e.g. find out what new features have been added to the app recently..

 Once I'd clicked them away (clicked the eye icon), it looked a bit more digestable: